surf section : JACOB L. DEVERS || Alexander M. Patch || Mark Clark || Lucian K. Truscott Jr. || Edward H. Brooks

 In July 1944, Devers assumed command of the Sixth Army Group of twelve American and eleven French divisions.
 Eisenhower had envisioned Dever's role as minor in the European conflict, but history ruled contrary.
 The Sixth Army Group cleared Alsace, reduced the Colmar Pocket, crossed the Rhine River and accepted the surrender of German forces of Army Group G in western Austria on May 6, 1945.

-Some historians point to the fact that while the northern Allied armies were bogged down in failures in the autumn of 1944 (Metz, Market Garden, the Hurtgen Forest), Devers' Sixth Army Group was the only Allied force to gain ground.
-When the Sixth Army Group reached the Rhine River in November 1944 at Strasbourg, Devers argued for a push of his Seventh Army across the Rhine with General Patton's Third Army (on the Sixth Army Group's northern flank) to drive up the western side of the Rhine in an effort to trap the German army in the Saar.
-Eisenhower refused his plan which may have led to a much earlier conclusion to the war.
-As it played out, the Sixth Army Group was ordered not to pursue the enemy into Germany, had to argue for not withdrawing from the city of Strasbourg and reassignment of some of its units to Patton's army and the Ardennes as suggested by Eisenhower and was later relegated to a supporting role protecting Patton's southern flank when the Rhine River was finally crossed in force in March of 1945.
+Some historians point to the fact that while the northern Allied armies were bogged down in the autumn of 1944 (Battle of Metz, Operation Market Garden, Battle of Hürtgen Forest), Devers' Sixth Army Group was the only Allied force to gain ground.
+When the Sixth Army Group reached the Rhine River in November 1944 at Strasbourg, Devers argued for a push of his Seventh Army across the Rhine with General Patton's Third Army – on the Sixth Army Group's northern flank – to drive up the western side of the Rhine in an effort to trap the German army in the Saar.
+Eisenhower refused the plan that may have led to a much earlier conclusion to the war.
+As it played out, the Sixth Army Group was ordered not to pursue the enemy into Germany, had to argue for not withdrawing from the city of Strasbourg, had some of its units transferred to the Third Army and the Ardennes, and was later relegated to a supporting role protecting the Third Army's southern flank when the Rhine River was crossed in force in March of 1945.

 Following World War II, Devers was named Commander of Army Ground Forces.
 Devers retired in 1949.

 Copyright © 2020 Tansy Publishing.
 All rights reserved.